 The major points to keep in mind when shopping for your electric guitar strings include:

 - How Often do you Usually Play your Guitar

-- What your idea music genre and playing styles are.
+- What are your ideal music genres and playing styles

 - Tone, Volume, and sound you’d like to attain.

 - String Gauge